- About Us

 United Way is encouraging employers to consider nominating someone from their team for the program.
-Applications, which can be downloaded HERE, are due February 21, 2014.
+Applications can be downloaded HERE.
 For more information, please call Laura Hill at 850.444.7143 or e-mail firstname.lastname@example.org.

 Welcome to Campaign Headquarters!
 We are excited to partner with over 300 workplaces in Escambia County in uniting our community and leveraging resources to improve lives.
 We could not accomplish this mission without the incredible investment of time, energy and money through all of our workplace campaign partnerships.
 THANK YOU for all of the work you do in our community!

 Help is here to lower the cost of medicine, thanks to a free drug discount card provided by the United Way.